Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 If you can stretch the dough enough so that the center is thin and nearly transparent (think waxed paper) and doesn’t tear, that means the dough is extensible, and the gluten is developed correctly.
 If it tears, you have some more kneading to do!

-How Does Gluten Content Affect the Crust (Hole structure)?
+How Does Gluten Content Affect the Crust (Hole Structure)?

-Gluten content affects the size of the air pockets in the crust: keeping the gluten on the low side will make the dough quickly stretched, resulting in large bubbles and a higher crust rise.
+Gluten content affects the size of the air pockets in the crust: keeping the gluten on the low side will make the dough quickly stretch, resulting in large bubbles and a higher crust rise.

 Higher gluten content creates a stronger structure, making the crust strong and keeping the bubbles small.
 Avoid over-developing the gluten, or you may end up with a tight dough and tough crust.